Chamber relocating to new downtown space

 “Through intentional design, we will provide our members with space to collaborate, connect and grow their business.
 By using the modern work environment, we will reduce the footprint required for staff work and re-allocate the space for member programming and services.”

 The project’s cost is $1.1 million, and the chamber said $300,000 is going to companies owned by minorities and women.

 Progressive AE is serving as the project's architect and interior designer.

 The contractor on the project is Owen-Ames-Kimball.

-Grand Rapids-based Custer is leading the project’s interior design.
+Grand Rapids-based Custer is supplying furnishings.